Universal Design for Bathrooms

-It is because of our clients’ stories, feedback, their happiness and satisfaction that has compelled us to build upon these Universal Design services.
+Our clients’ stories, feedback, and desire for their happiness and satisfaction has compelled us to build upon our Universal Design service offerings.
 The more of these specialty bathroom designs we do, the more knowledgeable and skilled we become at universal, ADA and age in place bathroom design.
-We encourage you to read our clients’ testimonials and stories that illustrate how a well designed bathroom can change one’s day to day life.
+We encourage you to read our clients’ testimonials and stories that illustrate how a well-designed bathroom can change one’s day to day life.
 If you have a question about universal design or designing a bathroom around a special need or physical challenge, we encourage you to contact us.

 What is universal design for bathrooms?